-Stereolithography is used to build your design with this material.
-Starting from a 3D model, a model is built by cutting it into thin layers via specialized software.
+Then, the molten silver is poured in to fill the cavities left by the wax.
+Once the silver has cooled and solidified, the plaster mold is broken and the silver models are removed by hand.
+Finally, your model is filed and sanded to get rid of the sprues.
+It will be sanded, polished or sandblasted to achieve the finish you desire.Stereolithography is used to build your design with this material.
+Starting from a 3D model, a model is built by cutting it into thin layers with specialized software.
 A support structure is created, where needed, in order to deal with overhangs and cavities.

 The process takes place in a large tank and begins when a layer of liquid polymer is spread over a platform.
-This machine then uses a computer controlled laser to draw the first layer onto the surface of a liquid polymer, which hardens where struck by the laser.
+This machine then uses a computer-controlled laser to draw the first layer onto the surface of a liquid polymer, which hardens when struck by the laser.
 The model is then lowered and the next layer is then drawn directly on top of the previous one.
 This is repeated until the model is finished.
 In this way, layer by layer, an object is “drawn” in the liquid by the beam, with the layers being consolidated throughout the process.

-When the object is complete, it is raised out of the tank via the supporting platform – much like a submarine rising to the surface of the water – with the excess liquid flowing away.
+When the object is complete, it is raised out of the tank with the supporting platform – much like a submarine rising to the surface of the water – with the excess liquid flowing away.
 The supports are removed manually after the model is taken from the machine.

 Includes a sample of High Detail Resin, Standard Resin, Mammoth Resin and Gray Resin.